• Skip to main content

 Step 2: Here, under the Recently closed section, Chrome displays X tabs (where X is a number of tabs, 4 for our case).
 Click this to reset your last browsing session.
 So simple!

-Note that Chrome does not display this information on the History page, which you can access using the Ctrl + H keyboard shortcut.
+Note that Chrome does not display this information on the History page, which you access using the keyboard Ctrl + H.

 These methods work great in your new browser Chromium-based Microsoft Edge.